dianatitova1408/Databases_SQL/README.md

 What are the top 10 airports by the average price of the flight ticket divided by flight duration?

 # Part 2
-Creation of database with followng conditions.
+Creation of database with followIng conditions.

 Band

 band_id (TEXT / UUID) — primary key